 Clicking on a chromosome identifier (1-22, X, Y, MT) will return a list of all the genes on that chromosome recorded in HGMD[®].
-The list will include links to the Mutation Viewer for the genes in which substitutions, small deletions, small insertions and/or small indels in the coding region are recorded.
+The list will include links to the cDNA mutation display for the genes in which substitutions, small deletions, small insertions and/or small indels in the coding region are recorded.